harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 The color map is taken from Kanagawa's github page.
 To make your own overrides, you can run the ex-command `:TSHighlightCapturesUnderCursor` which will tell you which capture group you're currently hovering over.
 You can also install <a href="https://github.com/nvim-treesitter/playground">treesitter playground</a> to look at the AST for a given buffer.

-Changes are, if you're using Neovim as your primary development tool, you're also using other terminal tools.
+Chances are, if you're using Neovim as your primary development tool, you're also using other terminal tools.
 Beyond color schemes, it's also important to have a font that can support all sorts of symbols.
 I'm using Hack Nerd Font, but most <a href="https://github.com/ryanoasis/nerd-fonts">nerd fonts</a> will work.
 This is not a Neovim configuration but worth mentioning here (for me, I set these in my <a href="https://github.com/harrisoncramer/.dotfiles/blob/main/alacritty/linux/.alacritty.yml">Alacritty</a> config).

 ## Terminals